-Food Safety & Standards Authority of India (FSSAI) has been established under Food Safety and Standards, 2006.
+Food Safety & Standards Authority of India (FSSAI) has been established under Food Safety and Standards Act, 2006.
 FSSAI has been created for applying science based standards for food and to regulate their manufacture, storage, distribution, sale and import to ensure availability of safe and wholesome food for human consumption.

 Idea behind creating FASSAI was to create an integrated framework by merging all existing legislation's into one law.
-The FSSAI is headed by Rita Teotia and Pawan Kumar Agarwal is the current chief Executive Officer.
+The FSSAI is headed by Rita Teotia and Shri G. S.G.
+Ayyangar is the current Chief Executive Officer.
 It is headquartered in New Delhi.
 The Authority also has 6 regional offices located in Delhi, Guwahati, Mumbai, Kolkata, Cochin and Chennai.

-FSSAI was founded by former Union Health Dr. Anbumani Ramadoss, Government of India on September 05, 2008.
+FSSAI was established by Former Minister Health Dr. Anbumani Ramadoss, Government of India on August 05, 2011.
 FSSAI has six powers under the FSS Act, which are: